gunthercox/ChatterBot/docs/django/index.rst

 API view
 --------

-If you need a ChatterBot API endpoint you will want to add the following to your urls.py
+If you need an API endpoint for your chat bot you can add the following to your Django urls.py file.
+You can also choose to create your own views and end endpoints as needed.

 .. code-block:: python

    urlpatterns = patterns(
        ...
+       url(
+           r'^chatterbot/',
-       url(r'^chatterbot/', include('chatterbot.ext.django_chatterbot.urls', namespace='chatterbot')),
+           include('chatterbot.ext.django_chatterbot.urls',
+           namespace='chatterbot')
+       ),
    )

 Migrations
 ----------

+You can run the Django database migrations for your chat bot with the following command.

 .. sourcecode:: sh